Trump pick for Pentagon post calls sexual assault claim 'completely false'

 “All of the allegations are completely false,” General John Hyten, nominated to become vice chairman of the military’s Joint Chiefs of Staff, said in dramatic testimony to the Senate Armed Services Committee, adding that “nothing happened, ever.”

-His accuser, Army Colonel Kathryn Spletstoser, sat quietly in the room during the hearing, afterward telling reporters that Hyten had lied to the senators under oath.
+His accuser, Army Colonel Kathryn Spletstoser, sat quietly in the room during the hearing, occasionally shaking her head in disagreement, and afterward told reporters that Hyten had lied to the senators under oath.

 Hyten’s nomination has posed a challenge to the Senate, which for years has criticized the military for failing to do enough to combat sexual assault in its ranks.
-Lawmakers must now decide whether Spletstoser’s accusations should prevent Hyten’s confirmation.
+Lawmakers must now decide whether Spletstoser’s accusations should prevent Hyten’s confirmation by the Senate.

 An official Air Force investigation did not substantiate the accusations against Hyten.
 Several lawmakers concluded after hearing from both Hyten and Spletstoser that the nominee had been falsely accused.

-“The truth is that General Hyten is innocent of these charges,” said Republican Senator Martha McSally, the first female combat pilot in the Air Force.
+“The truth is that General Hyten is innocent of these charges,” said Republican Senator Martha McSally, the Air Force’s first female combat pilot.

 “Sexual assault happens in the military.
-It just didn’t happen in this case,” added McSally, who this year revealed she had been raped by a superior officer while in the military.
+It just didn’t happen in this case,” added McSally, who this year said she had been raped by a superior officer while in the military.

-Spletstoser has accused Hyten of engaging in unwanted kissing, touching as well as rubbing up against her.
+Spletstoser has accused Hyten of engaging in unwanted kissing and touching as well as rubbing up against her.

 “The bottom line is he lied about sexually assaulting me.
 He did it.
 He did it multiple times,” Spletstoser told reporters.